-- The grade beams should be founded on or within proof rolled natural undisturbed soils or compacted select fill. - Allowable bearing capacity values as shown in Table No. 5 are recommended for grade beams founded at a minimum depth of 24 inches below final subgrade elevation. - The grade beams should be a minimum of 10 inches width. - The parameters are based on existing grade (undeveloped tract) and limited number of borings drilled at the site.
+- The grade beams should be founded on or within proof rolled natural undisturbed soils or compacted select fill. - Allowable bearing capacity values as shown above are recommended for grade beams founded at a minimum depth of 24 inches below final grade elevation. - The grade beams should be a minimum width of 10 inches. - The parameters are based on existing grade (undeveloped tract) and limited number of borings drilled at the site.
 The parameters may change after any cut and fill operations.